Getting an app idea is easy.

 These meetups are more often than not a well of information and ideas waiting to be brought to the mobility space.

-Phase 2: Researching the Viability
+Phase 2: Researching the viability

 This phase is what our article is based on.
 So, we will be looking at it in much detail sometime later.

-Phase 3: Analyze the Market Fit
+Phase 3: Analyzing the market fit

-After you have answered how to validate an app idea, the last step before you enter the mobile app development process cycle would be to analyze what the market would demand from your application.
+The next step before you enter the mobile app development process cycle would be to analyze what the market would demand from your application.

 This stage would mainly deal with two things – your app’s feature set and its business model.
 Make a note of your competitors’ features and see which all you can combine and put in your one application.